Jalapeno White Cheddar Pimento Cheese

 Jalapeno Pimento Cheese

-When we EVER left the house for any reason, and I mean any.damn.reason. we would hear these words from my dad – “We’re gonna stop and get something to eat first, so what do y’all want?”.
+Whenever we left the house for any reason, and I mean any.damn.reason. we would hear these words from my dad – “We’re gonna stop and get something to eat first, so what do y’all want?”.

-I haven’t been that much of a fan of pimento cheese as an adult until lately, but once I took a bite of this I wondered WTF I’ve been thinking to not have this deliciousness incorporated into my everyday life.
+Anyway, you can see that food has always been a major focus in my life since birth.
+I haven’t been that much of a fan of pimento cheese as an adult until the last few years (I didn’t dislike it – but rather I just didn’t give it much thought), but once I took a bite of this I wondered what I’ve been thinking to not have this deliciousness incorporated into my everyday life.

 I mean, why would you want it any other way when it tastes this good??